Consumer protection: Australia

 In Australia, the corresponding agency is the Australian Competition & Consumer Commission or the individual State Consumer Affairs agencies.
 The Australian Securities & Investments Commission has responsibility for consumer protection regulation of financial services and products.
 However, in practice, it does so through privately run EDR schemes such as the Australian Financial Complaints Authority.

 Brazil

 In Brazil, consumer protection is regulated by the Consumer's Defense Code (Código de Defesa do Consumidor), as mandated by the 1988 Constitution of Brazil.
 Brazilian law mandates "The offer and presentation of products or services must ensure correct, clear, accurate and conspicuous information in the Portuguese language about their characteristics, qualities, quantity, composition, price, guarantee, validity and origin, among other data, as well as the risks they pose to the health and safety of consumers."
 In Brazil, the consumer does not have to bring forward evidence that the defender is guilty.
 Instead, the defense has to bring forward evidence that they are innocent.
 In the case of Brazil, they narrowly define what consumers, suppliers, products, and services are, so that they can protect consumers from international channels trade laws and protect them from negligence and misconduct from international suppliers.

+Colombia

+In Colombia, consumer protection is primarily governed by Law 1480 of 2011 (Estatuto del Consumidor), which replaced the previous consumer protection regime and established a comprehensive framework for the protection of consumers' rights.
+The law guarantees consumers the right to receive quality products and services, accurate information, effective warranties, and legal protection against abusive contractual clauses.
+Consumer protection in Colombia extends beyond physical products to cover the quality of service provision, including healthcare services.
+The Superintendencia de Industria y Comercio (SIC) is the main government authority responsible for enforcing consumer protection regulations.
+The SIC exercises jurisdictional functions, allowing it to adjudicate consumer protection claims directly, including warranty reimbursement proceedings, without requiring consumers to resort to ordinary courts.
+In addition to its jurisdictional role, the SIC holds the power to impose administrative sanctions on businesses that violate consumers' rights and to investigate unfair commercial practices.